 Yet, when we stop to think about all that is going on, even in the relatively simple process of transferring an idea to my fingers where they rest on a keyboard as I watch words appear on a screen and as I also cook up the next, connecting idea, a glimpse of the miracle of this wet machine begins to take shape.

 When we take it a step further and recognize that all those other millions of unrelated interactions continued simultaneously, it would be next to impossible to find a more apt definition of mind-boggling.
+Our default way of seeing ourselves is as a collection of macro objects: arms, legs, mouth, etc, connected but independent.

 In the musical Hair, Claude joyfully declares his body parts in the song, I Got Life.
 For Claude and The Tribe, it’s an exclamation of wondrous discovery.